filipeazuil/Lung-Cancer-Classification/README.md

-# Lung Cancer Classification Project
+# Lung Nodule Classification using CT-scan data
 ### Project Overview
 In this project our goal is to develop a Data Science-based solution to solve the problem of Lung Cancer Classification using Computerized Tomography (CT) Data.
 Lung cancer remains one of the most critical health challenges, and early, accurate detection plays a key role in improving patient outcomes.
 By leveraging machine learning models, this project aims to differentiate between benign and malignant lung nodules based on CT data.